Peter J. Kane

 William Crane

-William was born on 7 June 1916, at Carbondale, Lackawanna County, Pennsylvania 18407.1 He was the son of Bernard Crane and Ellen Casey.
-He was baptized on 18 June 1916, at at St. Rose of Lima Church, at Carbondale, Lackawanna County, Pennsylvania 18407, in the Roman Catholic faith.1 William died in 1916 at Carbondale, Lackawanna County, Pennsylvania 18407, at age at an unknown age .
+William was born on 7 June 1916, at Carbondale, Lackawanna County, Pennsylvania 18407.1 He was baptized on 18 June 1916, at at St. Rose of Lima Church, at Carbondale, Lackawanna County, Pennsylvania 18407, in the Roman Catholic faith.1 William died in 1916 at Carbondale, Lackawanna County, Pennsylvania 18407, at age at an unknown age .
 He died shortly after being baptized.2.

 Citations